foroughmand/quran-recitation-movie-maker/README.md

 # Automatic Quran Recitation Movie Creation
-You can create a recitation movie qutomatically with this repository.
+You can create a recitation movie automatically with this repository.
 You need
-  1) Recitation audio (you can find free recitation audio on internet)
+  1) Recitation audio (you can find free recitation audio files on the internet)
-  2) A background movie to be played at the background of the recitation text.
+  2) A background video to accompany the recitation text.

 The main step in this process is the automatic synchronization of Quran text and recitation which is done with [ctc-forced-aligner](https://github.com/MahmoudAshraf97/ctc-forced-aligner).
-The rest is straight forward but implemented in this repository.
+The rest is straightforward and has been implemented in this repository.

 ## 1. Install
+Make sure `ffmpeg` and `yt-dlp` are installed

 Install [ctc-forced-aligner](https://github.com/MahmoudAshraf97/ctc-forced-aligner):
 ```
 pip install git+https://github.com/MahmoudAshraf97/ctc-forced-aligner.git